-Too many mini-buses chasing predator sightings is not a very common occurrence in East Africa, although it can happen in some parts of the Maasai Mara and in Ngorongoro Crater, especially in the high season.
+Too many mini-buses chasing predator sightings is not a very common occurrence in east Africa, although it can happen in some parts of the Maasai Mara, the central Serengeti and in Ngorongoro Crater, especially in the high season.
 However, it can largely be avoided by selecting a good operator and staying away from the crowds, in smaller camps.
 The Serengeti, for example, is so vast that crowding is hardly a problem, even in high season.

-There is no doubt that areas such as Kenya's Maasai Mara National Reserve and Tanzania's Serengeti Plains and Ngorongoro Crater offer a spectacular wildlife viewing experience, especially if a visit can be timed to witness the annual wildebeest migration.
-Ngorongoro Crater harbors a wonderful concentration of wildlife species on the continent, including herds of wildebeest, antelope and zebras which attract the large predators in considerable numbers.
+There is no doubt that areas such as Kenya's Masai Mara National Reserve and Tanzania's Serengeti Plains and Ngorongoro Crater offer a spectacular wildlife-viewing experience, especially if a visit can be timed to witness the annual wildebeest migration.
+Ngorongoro Crater harbors a wonderful concentration of wildlife species, including rhino and various predators.
 The Serengeti is unrivaled for sheer number of migratory animals and big game.
 With over 35 species of large game and 350 species of birds, the Serengeti is a must for any Tanzanian safari.
-Here you'll find antelope of all varieties, huge herds of gazelle, zebra and wildebeest; plentiful lions, as well as cheetahs and other predators.
+Here you'll find antelope of all varieties, huge herds of gazelle, zebra and wildebeest; plentiful lions, as well as cheetah and other predators.

 Compared with the great southern African game parks, the Mara has a greater abundance of animals, including large predators, and the wide open plains make game-viewing very rewarding.
 If you visit during the August wildebeest migration, you can see as many as 150,000 animals in one area.
 The Mara is good at any time of the year, however - there is always something to see.

 If you are intent on combining culture and wildlife, East Africa has no equal.
 Nowhere else can you see Maasai herdsmen with their cattle side by side with wild animals such as buffalo.
 In Tanzania’s northern circuit, for example, there are many opportunities to visit Maasai homesteads or cultural bomas, experience market days in the towns and villages, and to generally experience how wildlife and people co-exist.
 Another reason to specifically visit East Africa is to view the annual wildebeest migration.
-This spectacle of seeing hundreds of thousands of animals congregated in one area has no equal in Southern Africa, except for the zebra migration in the Kalahari and the wildebeest migration in Liuwa National Park in Zambia.
+This spectacle of seeing hundreds of thousands of animals congregated in one area has no equal in southern Africa, except for the zebra migration in the Kalahari and the wildebeest migration in Liuwa National Park in Zambia.

 You could go on safari to any of these countries and see enough game to last you a life-time.
 The trick is in selecting the right venues, time & operator.